-Design registration helps in protecting products that you can distinguish through their novel shape.
+The creativity of design patent drawings covers the ornamental aspects of a product.
+However, inventions have both functional and ornamental characteristics.
+Thus, you can apply for both a design and utility patent for the same invention.
+Design registration helps protect products that you can distinguish through their novel shape.
 However, the requirement for registration is such that the design is new.
 Thus, the element of innovation is of the essence for design registration.

-Illustration experts work on design office action case, they cannot correct the drawings unless they do so without adding new matter.
+Illustration experts work on design office action cases, they cannot correct the drawings unless they do so without adding new matter.
 New matter is something that they add to or remove from the drawings, or even a specification that was not in the original application.
 Let us take a look at how you can enhance the creativity of design patent drawings.

 Also Read: How to Correct Patent Drawings Rejected Due to Unclear Broken Line Disclosures